 Consolidation loans are available for most federal loans.
-When you consolidate your federal student loans, you are taking a new loan called a federal direct consolidation loan.
+When you consolidate your federal student loans, you are taking a new loan called a Direct Consolidation Loan.
 This new loan combines several federal student or parent loans into one larger loan, which replaces your original federal student loans.
-You usually won’t get a lower interest rate, but you will benefit from a single monthly payment for your new federal direct consolidation loan.
+You usually won’t get a lower interest rate, but you will benefit from a single monthly payment.